Home

 Home >> Home School Ideas >> Homeschool Science

 Homeschool Science can be really fun.
-This activity shows how different chemicals produce different colored flames (and tells you why!).
-This would be a great Fall activity.
+Did you know that different chemicals produce different colored flames?

 Creating Flame Colors with Chemicals